An easy, light homemade granola with just 5 basic ingredients (and no oil needed)! Perfect for breakfast or snacking and great for on-the-go!

 - Spread mixture onto parchment paper in an even layer.

-- Bake at 300 for 25-30 minutes, flipping the pieces over halfway through.
+- Bake at 300 for 15 minutes then flip the pieces over.
 This helps it get crunchy all over.
 If you flip carefully using a large spatula and leave lots of it stuck together, you'll get really huge clusters.
+(You can also use the spatula to push it back together to help form clusters.)

-- Let cool completely to firm up.
-(It can be soft out of the oven but it does get hard and crunchy.
-Just wait for it.)
+- Remove the granola from the oven and allow to cool completely to firm up.
+(It can be soft out of the oven but it does get hard and crunchy after it cools.)
 Store in an airtight container and enjoy!

 Notes